-UN-HABITAT/UNEP has commissioned a Mid-Term Review (MTR) of Phases 2 of the Global Sustainable Cities Programme (SCP) and Localising Agenda 21 (LA21) (2003-2007).
-Bayamo, Holguin and Santa Clara were selected for such review and on-site visitation in Cuba.
-These cities have been supported by the LA21, a capacity-building programme that started as a response to chapter 28 of Agenda 21, calling on local authorities to consult, develop and implement a local Agenda 21 for their communities.
+UN-HABITAT/UNEP commissioned a Mid-Term Review (MTR) of Phases 2 of the Global Sustainable Cities Programme (SCP) and Localising Agenda 21 (LA21) (2003-2007).
+Bayamo, Holguin and Santa Clara were selected for such review and on-site evaluation in Cuba.
+These cities had been supported by the LA21, a capacity-building programme started as response to chapter 28 of Agenda 21, calling on local authorities to consult, develop and implement a local Agenda 21 for their communities.

 The programme promotes urban governance by supporting the broad-based environmental action plans, focusing on specific aspects of municipal planning and management.
 A tangible impact is achieved for low-income communities, leading to more sustainable urban development.
 The Mid Term Review of the LA21 experiences in Cuba aims at assessing its relevance to the country, its progress and effectiveness in meeting its objectives and delivering project outputs as planned in the project documents and to depict lessons that might be useful for the global programme as a whole.